ArvRao/project-structure-backend/README.md

 ### <code>npm run start</code>

 ---
-Create a <code>.env</code> file in the root path and update all variables with respective values to make it avaiable for all files.
+Create a <code>.env</code> file in the root path and update all variables with respective values to make it available for all files.